All Episodes

 They get run out of town by Al Sharpton and the rest.

-My God, folks, this is this is um.
+My God, folks, this is intolerable.

-Planned parenthood doing the job the Klan could never finish.
+Planned Parenthood doing the job the Klan could never finish.

 Is that what you think?